Inside The True Story Of Balloon Boy, The 6-Year-Old Who Was Reported To Be Lost In A Rogue Balloon

 Heene Family On Wife Swap

-ABCThe Heene family on Lifetime’s Wife Swap.
+ABCThe Heene family on Wife Swap.

 Regardless of anything else, the Wife Swap episode showed that the Heenes weren’t camera shy.

-Paired with the ongoing Great Recession, it might make sense that the Heenes would create a national sensation to try and get back in the spotlight — and maybe even get a television show of their own.
+Paired with the ongoing Great Recession, it might make sense that the Heenes would create a national sensation to try to get back in the spotlight — and maybe even get a television show of their own.
 This suspicion seemed to be confirmed by Falcon himself in an interview with Wolf Blitzer shortly after the incident, when he said to his father, “You guys said that, um, we did this for the show.”

 Two days later, Larimer County police asked Richard and Mayumi to come to their office.
 Up until then, their reports had suggested that “all interaction [between Richard and Mayumi] showed emotions consistent with a grieving process or concern for a lost child.”
 To get to the bottom of things, Richard and Mayumi were given separate polygraph tests.